Teaching large classes

 - Provide many avenues for feedback from students to check for understanding:

-- Arrive at your classroom early with plenty of time to set up the room the way you want it.
-Have the all materials you need and a detailed lesson plan
+- Start on the first day of class, arrive at your classroom early with plenty of time to set up the room the way you want it.
+Have all the materials you need and a detailed lesson plan.

 The goal of these activities is to provide students with the opportunity to get to know one another.
 These activities are intended for groups of 2-4 people, and each one lasts approximately 5-10 minutes.
 When introducing these activities, tell students why you are using the activity.
 Consider using these activities throughout the term (i.e., not just in the first week of class).
 Note that some students might feel uncomfortable participating in interpersonal activities, especially icebreakers that are not tied to course content.
 It’s best not to force students to participate; rather, allow them to opt out and learn by observing.

-Cell Sharing: In a small group, each student shares a photo, song, or video from their mobile device that they think best represents them.
+Cell sharing: In a small group, each student shares a photo, song, or video from their mobile device that they think best represents them.
 Each person has a chance to talk about their selection and why they chose it.

-Virtual Introductions: Set up a discussion forum where students introduce themselves.
+Virtual introductions: Set up a discussion forum where students introduce themselves.
 This can be completely open-ended or structured (e.g., Introduce yourself by stating your name, your major, what year you are in, where you are from/where you live now, what you want to do after university).
 Instructors can then use this information to group students into similar groups or dissimilar groups and/or refer to students’ future occupations as they make connections between course content and professional applications of the material.

-Texting Interviews: Randomly pair students (can be done either face-to-face or virtually).
+Texting interviews: Randomly pair students (can be done either face-to-face or virtually).
 Ask each student to develop 3-5 questions that they would want to ask others to help them get to know someone better.
 The pairs then text their questions and answers back and forth using a discussion forum that has been set up prior to the class.
 Interviewers summarize what they found out about their partners and post their partners’ names and this information in a class-wide discussion forum.

-Common Ground: In groups of two, students have 1 minute to find 6 things they have in common.
+Common ground: In groups of two, students have 1 minute to find 6 things they have in common.
 They then pair with another group of 2 and then the group of four has 2 minutes to find 6 things that they all have in common.

 These activities are meant to foster a positive class climate and engage students in the class community.
 By participating in these activities in pairs or small groups, these activities also promote student-to-student interactions.

-Syllabus Icebreaker: In small groups, students identify outstanding questions or complete a syllabus quiz.
+Syllabus icebreaker: In small groups, students identify outstanding questions or complete a syllabus quiz.
 An alternative would be to give an “assignment icebreaker” where students work in groups to discuss and identify questions regarding assignment instructions.

-Class Expectations: In groups of 2-4, students identify up to 6 ground rules for the use of technology in class (discuss pros and cons and etiquette).
+Class expectations: In groups of 2-4, students identify up to 6 ground rules for the use of technology in class (discuss pros and cons and etiquette).
 Instructors follow up by summarizing and discussing the expectations with students.

-Collaborative Start, Stop, Continue: Students work in pairs or small groups to provide their thoughts about what they’d like their instructor to start doing, stop doing, and keep doing in class.
+Collaborative start, stop, continue: Students work in pairs or small groups to provide their thoughts about what they’d like their instructor to start doing, stop doing, and keep doing in class.
 The groups then submit their responses to an online bulletin board.
 Instructors follow up by summarizing the results and discussing what will change/not change, and why.

-Interview the Instructor: Students work in groups to develop questions for the instructor.
+Interview the instructor: Students work in groups to develop questions for the instructor.
 Questions should pertain to the instructor’s professional life.

-Twitter Scavenger Hunt: Students in the course work in pairs to tweet the responses to ten questions.
+Twitter scavenger hunt: Students in the course work in pairs to tweet the responses to ten questions.
 The questions are provided at the start of class and the students have the class period to complete the assignment, either in the class or outside of class.
 This assignment should be linked to course or class learning outcomes.

 These activities aim to actively engage students with the course material.
 These activities can also be used to promote student-to-student interactions when students are asked to work on the activity in small groups.
 By participating in these activities in pairs or small groups, these activities also promote student-to-student interactions.

-Using Popular Music to teach course concepts or themes: Music can be used in a variety of ways to encourage interaction and engage students in the course.
+Using popular music to teach course concepts or themes: Music can be used in a variety of ways to encourage interaction and engage students in the course.
 One idea is to play energizing, popular music as students enter the classroom to create an informal, relaxed atmosphere, focus students’ attention to the course, stimulate conversation, and increase the instructor’s social presence.
 Increase the relevance of this activity by selecting a popular song that expresses the topic of the lecture and have small groups discuss the song’s relevance.
 As the term progresses, ask student groups to suggest relevant songs.
 Another idea is to use “Classroom Karaoke”: In Classroom Karaoke the instructor shows song lyrics on screen while playing the instrumental sound track and invites students to sing along or just follow along with the words (Baker, 2012).
 As the term progresses, ask student groups to suggest relevant songs.

-Collaborative Concept Maps: Done either individually and shared, or created collaboratively from the start, a concept map can reinforce concepts learned out of class and build connections between various topics.
+Collaborative concept maps: Done either individually and shared, or created collaboratively from the start, a concept map can reinforce concepts learned out of class and build connections between various topics.
 Students map out how concepts, ideas or theories are thematically related in a visual manner.
 Any gaps can be useful inspiration for discussions either on a group of class level.

-Find, Post & Vote: First, student groups find images from the media (e.g., advertisements, news headlines, TV shows, movies, newspapers, etc.) that portray the concept/topic being studied.
+Find, post & vote: First, student groups find images from the media (e.g., advertisements, news headlines, TV shows, movies, newspapers, etc.) that portray the concept/topic being studied.
 Next, each group posts their image to a sharing site.
 Finally, the instructor and TAs create a selection of the top 10 images and the class votes for the winners and have a class discussion on why the winners were the top picks.
 The top selections can be displayed for the class on an online bulletin board.

-Think-Pair-Share: Students take a central concept presented in the out of class material, or a particularly controversial quiz question from the prior assessment, and reflect on it individually before discussing it with a neighbour.
+Think-pair-share: Students take a central concept presented in the out of class material, or a particularly controversial quiz question from the prior assessment, and reflect on it individually before discussing it with a neighbour.
 Think phase: students work independently and flesh out their thoughts/arguments and may write their thoughts down.
 Pair phase: students discuss their response with a partner.
 Share phase: elicit responses from members of the class and begin to engage your students in a wider discussion demonstrating the many different perspectives.
 Note that in large classes, there might only be time for a sample of groups to share with the large class.